 So if you want to row and pull heavy weights to overload your back and make it grow, then you need to make sure that you don't have any weak links in your chain.

 The brachioradialis is highly active in just about every overhand back movement, so make sure to perform overhand grip curls regularly so that your arms don't hold back your lats and traps in the gym.

 Reverse curl variations

-There are more than 10 ways to perform a reverse grip bicep curl.
+There are more than 10 ways to perform a reverse grip bicep curl (and countless other bicep curl variations).
 The most common way is to use a barbell.
 But you can also use a variety of other training tools and get much the same effects.